Mark Craggs is a restructuring and insolvency lawyer based in London.

 - recognition applications and matters relating to cross-border insolvency assistance of foreign courts and insolvency office-holders;

-- contingency planning and security enforcement;
+- contingency planning and security enforcement, including the appointment of receivers;

 - directors' duties, wrongful trading and the disqualification of directors;

-- security and proprietary interests in insolvency;
+- security and other proprietary interests (including the establishment of trust arrangements);

 - close-out netting and set-off issues;